Wingstop (NASDAQ:WING) PT Raised to $190.00

-Wingstop (NASDAQ:WING – Get Rating) had its target price hoisted by analysts at UBS Group from $145.00 to $190.00 in a research note issued to investors on Thursday, The Fly reports.
-UBS Group’s price target indicates a potential upside of 6.15% from the stock’s current price.
+Wingstop (NASDAQ:WING – Get Rating) had its price target boosted by Robert W. Baird from $175.00 to $190.00 in a research report sent to investors on Tuesday, The Fly reports.
+The brokerage currently has an outperform rating on the restaurant operator’s stock.

 Wingstop Company Profile